AssemblyScript/website/src/basics.md

 }
 ```

+### Garbage collection

+We are still waiting for the [GC](https://github.com/WebAssembly/gc) 🦄 proposal to land but we have also implemented multiple [garbage collection](./garbage-collection.md) variants in linear memory to fill in the gaps for now.
+It works well but requires getting used to a bit.

 ### Exceptions

 Exceptions are not yet supported and we are waiting for the [Exception Handling](https://github.com/WebAssembly/exception-handling) 🦄 proposal to land.
 As a consequence, the following will currently crash the program with a call to `abort`: